za3k/qr-backup/docs/FAQ.md

 - This has restored the preprocessed data.
 - If the data was encrypted, it is decrypted with GPG in symmetric mode.
 - If the data was compressed, it's decompressed.
 The file is now restored.
+- Any tar file is *not* decompressed (to avoid overwriting the original files)
 - The file is checksummed using sha256, which verifies the file is perfectly restored.

 ## Should I encrypt (password-protect) my backups?